coder/coder/docs/cli/port-forward.md

 # port-forward

-Forward ports from machine to a workspace
+Forward ports from a workspace to the local machine.
+Please note that to achieve reverse port forwarding, utilize the "coder ssh -R" command.

 Aliases: